 Emma's memory foam Original ranks right at the top of T3's ranking of the best memory foam mattresses, and is a regular in our overall best mattress list – so how does this re-addition to the Emma family match up?
 Read on for my in-depth Emma Hybrid review – and if you do decide to buy, head to our Emma mattress discount codes and deals page for the best prices (or our general cheap mattress deals page for savings on a range of brands).

 - See how this mattress compares to its big competitors: Emma vs Casper mattress showdown

-- Emma vs Casper mattress showdown
+- Emma vs Nectar memory foam mattress showdown

-Emma Hybrid review: Design
+Emma Hybrid mattress review: design and features

 The Emma Hybrid is made up of five layers, which combine to offer a dreamy night's sleep – or that's the theory anyway.
 Sitting at the top is the patented Airgocell foam – a layer of open-pored, breathable foam designed to absorb and wick away any moisture, so you don't wake up sweaty.

 Below this are the pocket springs – the layer that differentiates the Emma Hybrid from the Original.
 These are designed to offer support as well as aiding air circulation to keep you cool.

 Next come two layers of foam.
 There's layer of pressure-relieving memory foam that adapts to any sleeping position, designed to distribute the pressure evenly across the whole mattress, and ensure your spine stays aligned while you slumber.
 And there's a chunky layer of HRX foam, which is zoned to provide support in the places you need it most.